View Chapter

 Inertial parameters may be estimated through the execution of a trajectory while sensing one or more components of force/torque at a joint.
 Load estimation of a handheld object is simplest because of full mobility and full wrist force-torque sensing.
 For link inertial parameter estimation, restricted mobility of links nearer the base as well as sensing only the joint torque means that not all inertial parameters can be identified.
 Those that can be identified are those that affect joint torque, although they may appear in complicated linear combinations.

-Dynamic identification of Kuka LWR : Trajectory with load
+Dynamic identification of Kuka LWR : Trajectory without load

 Author Maxime Gautier

-This video shows a trajectory with a known payload mass of 4.6 (kg) used to identify the dynamic parameters and torque-sensor gains of the KUKA LWR manipulator.
-Details and results are given in the papers: A. Jubien, M. Gautier, A. Janot: Dynamic identification of the Kuka LWR robot using motor torques and joint torque sensors data, preprints 19th IFAC World Congress, Cape Town (2014) pp. 8391-8396 M. Gautier, A. Jubien: Force calibration of the Kuka LWR-like robots including embedded joint torque sensors and robot structure, IEEE/RSJ Int.
+This video shows a trajectory without load used to identify the dynamic parameters of the links, load and torque sensor gain of the Kuka LWR manipulator.
+Details and results are given in the papers: A. Jubien, M. Gautier, A. Janot: Dynamic identification of the Kuka LWR robot using motor torques and joint torque sensors data, preprint 19th IFAC World Congress, Cape Town (2014) pp. 8391-8396, M. Gautier, A. Jubien: Force calibration of the Kuka LWR-like robots including embedded joint torque sensors and robot structure, IEEE/RSJ Int.
 Conf.
 Intel.
 Robot.
 Syst.
 (IROS), Chicago (2014) pp. 416-421